practicalli/spacemacs-config/README.md

 If you are happy to use my Spacemacs configuration as it is, then remove your `~/.spacemacs` file and start Emacs.

+> Configuration is optomized for languages that are read left to right.
+Change the configuration to use `(setq-default bidi-paragraph-direction 'right-to-left)` if you use right to left read languages.
+Comment out this configuration if you use both.

 ## Use this configuration as an example
 Clone this repository and review the configurations I have chosen, not everything may be to your preferred way of working.